mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the group have processed these messages, the group's secrets will be unknown to an attacker that had compromised the sender's prior leaf secret.

-Update messages should be sent at regular intervals of time as long as the group is active, and members that don't update should eventually be removed from the group.
+Update messages SHOULD be sent at regular intervals of time as long as the group is active, and members that don't update SHOULD eventually be removed from the group.
 It's left to the application to determine an appropriate amount of time between Updates.